Level/abstract-level/README.md

 #### `LEVEL_LEGACY`

 When a method, option or other property was used that has been removed from the API.

+### Shared Access

+Unless documented otherwise, implementations of `abstract-level` do _not_ support accessing a database from multiple processes running in parallel.
+That includes Node.js clusters and Electron renderer processes.

+See [`Level/awesome`](https://github.com/Level/awesome#shared-access) for modules like [`multileveldown`](https://github.com/Level/multileveldown) and [`level-party`](https://github.com/Level/party) that allow a database to be shared across processes and/or machines.

 ## Private API For Implementors